 The presence of Lewy bodies in DLB, PD, and AD suggests a link among these conditions.
 But scientists haven’t yet figured out what the link is.

 DLB affects a person’s ability to think, reason, and process information.
-It can also affect movement, personality, and memory.
+It can also affect movement, personality, mood, and memory.
 DLB becomes more common with age.
-It often starts when a person is in his or her 60s and 70s.
+It often starts when a person is in their 60s and 70s.
 DLB is progressive, which means it continues to develop over time.
 There are several types of dementia with different causes.

 What causes dementia with Lewy bodies?

 The decay or deterioration of brain tissue causes dementia with Lewy bodies.
 DLB may be genetic.
-But it is not always clear why someone develops DLB.
+But it's not always clear why someone develops DLB.
 Lewy bodies in the brain affect substances called neurotransmitters.
 A neurotransmitter is a chemical that helps send signals from one nerve cell to another.

 One type of neurotransmitter is dopamine.
 It helps send signals that cause muscle movement.
 Lewy bodies interfere with the making of dopamine.
 A lack of dopamine causes movement problems, such as those seen in PD.

 Acetylcholine is another type of neurotransmitter.
-It is found in the parts of the brain responsible for memory, thinking, and processing information.
+It's found in the parts of the brain responsible for memory, thinking, and processing information.
 When Lewy bodies build up in these areas, they use up the acetylcholine, causing symptoms of dementia.